GregTheMadMonk/tnl-noa/Documentation/Tutorials/Solvers/ODE/tutorial_ODE_solvers.md

 \right.
 \f]

-Next we write the initial condition to a file (line 37) using the function `write`  which we will describe later.
-On the lines (42-44) we create instance of the ODE solver `solver`, we set the integration time step `tau` of the solver (\ref TNL::Solvers::ODE::ExplicitSolver::setTau ) and we set the initial time to zero (\ref TNL::Solvers::ODE::ExplicitSolver::setTime).
+Next we write the initial condition to a file (lines 37-39) using the function `write`  which we will describe later.
+On the lines (44-46) we create instance of the ODE solver `solver`, we set the integration time step `tau` of the solver (\ref TNL::Solvers::ODE::ExplicitSolver::setTau ) and we set the initial time to zero (\ref TNL::Solvers::ODE::ExplicitSolver::setTime).

-Finally, we proceed to the time loop (lines 50-62) but before we prepare counter of the states to be written into files (`output_idx`).
+Finally, we proceed to the time loop (lines 52-64) but before we prepare counter of the states to be written into files (`output_idx`).
 The time loop uses the time variable within the ODE solver (\ref TNL::Solvers::ODE::ExplicitSolver::getTime ) and it iterates until we reach the end of the time interval \f$ [0, T] \f$ given by the variable `final_t`.
-On the line 52, we set the stop time of the ODE solver (\ref TNL::Solvers::ODE::ExplicitSolver::setStopTime ) to the next checkpoint for storing the state of the heat equation or the end of the time interval depending on what comes first.
+On the line 54, we set the stop time of the ODE solver (\ref TNL::Solvers::ODE::ExplicitSolver::setStopTime ) to the next checkpoint for storing the state of the heat equation or the end of the time interval depending on what comes first.
 Next we define the lambda function `f` expressing the discretization of the second derivative of \f$ u \f$ by the central finite difference and the boundary conditions.
 The function receives the following parameters:

 1. `i` is the index of the node and the related ODE arising from the method of lines.
 In fact, we have to evaluate the update of \f$ u_i^k \f$ to get to the next time level \f$ u_i^{k+1} \f$.
 2. `u` is vector view representing the state \f$ u_i^k \f$ of the heat equation on the \f$ k- \f$ time level.
 3. `fu` is vector of updates or time derivatives in the method of lines which will bring \f$ u \f$ to the next time level.

-As we mentioned above, since `nvcc` does not accept lambda functions defined within another lambda function, we have to define `f` separately and pass the parameters `u` and `fu` explicitly (see the line 60).
+As we mentioned above, since `nvcc` does not accept lambda functions defined within another lambda function, we have to define `f` separately and pass the parameters `u` and `fu` explicitly (see the line 62).

 Now look at the code of the lambda function `f`.
-Since the solution \f$ u \f$ does not change on the boundaries, we return zero on the boundary nodes (lines 54-55) and we evaluate the central difference for approximation of the second derivative on the interior nodes (line 57).
+Since the solution \f$ u \f$ does not change on the boundaries, we return zero on the boundary nodes (lines 56-57) and we evaluate the central difference for approximation of the second derivative on the interior nodes (line 59).

 Next we define the lambda function `time_stepping` (lines ) which is responsible for computing of the updates for all nodes \f$ i = 0, \ldots n-1 \f$.
 It is done by means of \ref TNL::Algorithms::ParallelFor which iterates over all the nodes and calling the function `f` on each of them.
 It passes the vector views `u` and `fu` explicitly to `f` for the reasons we have mentioned above.

-Finally, we run the ODE solver (\ref TNL::Solvers::ODE::Euler::solve ) (line 61) and we pass `u` as the current state of the heat equation and `f` the lambda function controlling the time evolution to the method `solve`.
-On the line 62, we store the current state to a file.
+Finally, we run the ODE solver (\ref TNL::Solvers::ODE::Euler::solve ) (line 63) and we pass `u` as the current state of the heat equation and `f` the lambda function controlling the time evolution to the method `solve`.
+On the line 64, we store the current state to a file.

 The function `write` which we use for writing the solution of the heat equation reads as follows: